 #1.
 You have no content on your site

-We’ll never forget the time a client handed us a 30-page SEO report from another company and told us to implement the findings.
-To our shock and amazement, the website in question had three pages of barely-there content.
+We’ll never forget the time a client handed us a 30-page SEO report from another SEO company telling us to implement their SEO audit findings.
+We were excited to dig in to the report and get some solid SEO changes implemented.
+To our shock and amazement, the website in question had a total of three pages – and the content on those pages was “barely-there.”
 We had to hand the report back and say, “Do what exactly?
-There’s nothing here for Google to consume.”
+There’s nothing to SEO – no real content in place for Google to consume.”

-If you have no content on your site, then Google won’t reward you with search rankings.
+If you have little to no content on your site, then Google won’t reward you with search ranking and ultimately traffic from it’s customers.
 Plain and simple.
 If you only have a couple of pages on your website, then you can’t be surprised when you don’t show up in search results.

 How to fix it